spurin/readiness-liveness-startup-probe-api/README.md

 ## Overview

 This repository contains a Python Flask application designed to demonstrate the use of Kubernetes probes: Startup, Liveness, and Readiness.
 For each probe, the application supports delays, chaos injection and permanent failure.

 Endpoints can be accessed via http or via files (for example, cat /status/healthz).
-Successful operations result in OK, failures in ERROR.
+Successful operations result in OK, failures will return ERROR.
 Request information and status provided as logs in the running container.

 ## Env Parameters